YATES CUSTOM RIGGING

 Cottrell`s Cove Pictures

-Wilson Yates started out making yacht rigging in April,1968 working for Davidson Sails in downtown Toronto.
-Davidson`s was involved in the retail rigging business plus they had the contract to make custom rigging for EB Bruckmann Woodworking, who had built famous Red Jacket in 1967 and Bruckmann was soon to become part of the new C&C Yachts Mfg.
-Ltd. Erich Bruckmann built after 1968 several Redline 41`s, and Redline 25`s, then on to built the C&43`s, 48`s, 50`s, 61`s,and custom boats like Nepenthe being produced by Bruckmann.
+Wilson Yates started out making yacht rigging in April, 1968 working for Davidson Sails and Marine Supplies in downtown Toronto.
+Davidsons was involved in the retail rigging business plus they had a contract to make custom rigging for EB Bruckmann Woodworking, who had built the famous Red Jacket in 1967 and Bruckmann was soon to become part of the new C&C Yachts Mfg.
+Ltd. Erich Bruckmann built after 1968 several Redline 41`s, and Redline 25`s, then on to built the C & C 43`s, 48`s, 50`s, 61`s, and custom boats like Nepenthe being produced by Bruckmann.
 Most boats were owned by groups or individuals at RCYC.
-Also in the beginning there were a couple of Alum. yachts built by Macotta in Rexdale and finished by Bruckmann and a 53 ft. custom fibreglas C&C for Bernie Herman called Bonaventure V, plus some other boats.
+Also in the beginning there were a couple of Alum. yachts built by Macotta in Rexdale and finished by Bruckmann and a 53 ft. custom fibreglass C&C for Bernie Herman called Bonaventure V, plus some other boats.
 Wilson was the rigger at Davidsons from `68 to `74 and put together all the running rigging for these boats plus standing rigging for a lot of them since we were still in the early days of real rod rigging with Navtec just getting started.
-Wilson was also putting swage fittings on rod with a Kearney machine, a company NDI was doing rod this way too in the USA.
+Wilson was also putting swage fittings on rod with a Kearney machine, a company, NDI was doing rod this way too in the USA.
 Red Jacket had a rod backstay that was shortened at Davidsons in this way.

 When a boat was ready at Bruckmanns, Wilson had to pack his tools in the car and travel to Oakville for a couple of days to make the lifelines there and put in the steering cables plus install the halyards in the mast and do other rigging that was needed before the launch.
-First, most of the alum.masts came from Morch Mfg. in Bellville and then Bruckmann had found a mast builder to become part of his shop.
-Martin Klacko and his brother Danny, set up inside the Bruckmann shop.
+First, most of the alum.masts came from Morch Mfg. in Belleville and soon Bruckmann found a mast builder and machinst to make his own masts and custom metal parts.
+Martin Klacko and his brother Danny set up inside Bruckmann MFG.
 Wilson and Danny Klacko worked together installing the messengers and the halyards in masts for Bruckmann.
-He was also present at the launches to see that everything about rigging was installed properly and the boat had a primary tuning so it could sail for its sea trials.
+Wilson was also present at the launches to see that everything about rigging was installed properly and the boat had a primary tuning so it could sail for its sea trials.

 Wilson also had the job to set up the new rigging shop and motorize the Kearney Swaging Machine with a new Loos Kit so making standing rigging got a little easier than hand turning the crank as was the usual.